 Monthly insights into economic, finance and trade issues affecting global demand for wool, and what this means for the Australian wool industry.

 There are no items in your cart.

-The International Woolmark Prize is a fashion design award that identifies the world's foremost emerging designers, whilst highlighting the diverse interpretations of Merino wool within their collections.
+The International Woolmark Prize is an annual fashion design award that identifies the world's foremost emerging designers, whilst highlighting the diverse interpretations of Merino wool within their collections.

 First held in 1953 as an initiative of the International Wool Secretariat (IWS), the award the following year helped launch the careers of iconic fashion designers Karl Lagerfeld and Yves Saint Laurent.
-Today, the International Woolmark Prize crosses borders and cultures by recognising outstanding new talent from emerging and established fashion hotspots.
+The award was relaunched in 2012 by AWI’s marketing arm, The Woolmark Company.